Specifies that an element is related to the container in which it is declared, and not some instance of that container.

 @Sharedis permitted in

-@Sharedwith most other modifiers.
-But you can combine it with
+@Sharedtogether with most other modifiers.
+But you can put it together with

 - You get access to a shared member of a class or structure through its qualified name.